4lrick/zsh-github-copilot/README.md

 ## ✔️ Setup

-Requires the [GitHub CLI](https://github.com/cli/cli) with the [Copilot extension](https://github.com/github/gh-copilot) installed and configured.
+Requires the [GitHub Copilot CLI](https://github.com/github/copilot-cli) installed and configured.

-> The plugin will check for the extension and other dependencies at source time, to disable this check, set the `ZSH_GH_COPILOT_NO_CHECK` environment variable to `1`.
+> The plugin will check for the `copilot` command and other dependencies at source time.
+To disable this check, set the `ZSH_GH_COPILOT_NO_CHECK` environment variable to `1`.

-> [!TIP]
-> Don't forget to update the `gh-copilot` extension with `gh extension upgrade gh-copilot` from time to time.

 ## 🚀 Installation